 Restaurant and Coffee-Bar: 10:00 h - 17:45 h.
 During summer months and until 30th September, the restaurant at Mirador del Rio is open between 10:00 h and 18:45 h.

-Remember you can buy a multi-ticket if you plan on visiting more than one tourist attraction in Lanzarote.
+Remember you can buy a multi-ticket if you plan on visiting several tourist attractions in Lanzarote.

 Mirador del Rio is one of my favorite places in Lanzarote and you should not miss it when visiting the island.